onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 `IFRAME/RPC` is the easiest to explain, so we will start with it:

-- An iframe is rendered (comes from `endpoint` in the service).
+- An iframe is rendered (comes from the `endpoint` in the service).
 - The rendered frames says its ready `WalletUtils.sendMsgToFCL("FCL:VIEW:READY")`.
-- FCL will send the data to be dealt with `WalletUtils.sendMsgToFCL("FCL:VIEW:READY:RESPONSE", {...body, service: {params, data} })`
+- FCL will send the data to be dealt with: `WalletUtils.sendMsgToFCL("FCL:VIEW:READY:RESPONSE", {...body, service: {params, data} })`
-  - Where `body` is the stuff you care about, `params` and `data` are things you can provide in the service object.
+  - Where `body` is the stuff you care about, `params` and `data` are additional information you can provide in the service object.
-- The wallet sends back an Approved or Declined post message (It will be a `f_type: "PollingResponse"`, we will get to that in a bit)
+- The wallet sends back an Approved or Declined post message.
+(It will be a `f_type: "PollingResponse"`, which we will get to in a bit)
   - If it's approved, the polling responses data field will need to be what FCL is expecting.
   - If it's declined, the polling responses reason field should say why it was declined.